Artist Statement

 Bio

-Lorena Diosdado (she/her) is a visual artist working between Texas and California.
-Her practice considers a contentious sociopolitical history and its contemporary effects in the lives of Latinxs in the undercommons of the U.S..
-Her work centers the rich ways marginalized Latinxs self actualize through myth-making in the face of hegemony.
-Lorena earned her B.A. in Art Practice with Honors and a minor in Education from Stanford University.
-She will graduate with an MFA in Studio Art at the University of Texas at Austin in May of 2025.
-Her work has been exhibited at the de Young Museum of Art (San Francisco, CA), Coulter Art Gallery (Stanford, CA), the Visual Arts Center in Austin (Austin, TX), Ox-bow School of Art (Saugatuck, MI), and 6th Street Studios and Art Center (Gilroy, CA) where she also served as the artist-in-residence.
-Lorena’s work has been featured in New American Paintings West Issue No. 174, Tlamatini (an independent Chicana publication), the Fine Arts Museums of San Francisco, The American Scholar, and the Gilroy Dispatch.
-She has been awarded the Michael Frary Endowed Scholarship in Painting, the Ruth Ann Marmion Endowed Scholarship for the Visual Arts, the Carolyn Kay Davis Centennial Memorial Award, the Raina Gese Award in Painting, and the Chapell Lougee Grant.
+Lorena Diosdado (she/her) is an interdisciplinary artist born in Texas, but raised in San Miguel de Allende, Guanajuato, Mexico through her early life.
+Her practice is informed by her transnational experiences and inspired by the rich ways marginalized Latinxs self-actualize through mythmaking in the face of hegemony.
+Diosdado earned her B.A. in Art Practice with Honors and a minor in Education from Stanford University and an MFA in Studio Art at the University of Texas at Austin.
+She is currently based between Texas, California, and Mexico.
+Diosdado's work has been exhibited at the de Young Museum of Art (San Francisco, CA), the Visual Arts Center in Austin (Austin, TX), Mexic-Arte Museum (Austin, TX), Ox-bow School of Art (Saugatuck, MI), and 6th Street Studios and Art Center (Gilroy, CA).
+She was awarded the Michael Frary Endowed Scholarship in Painting, the Ruth Ann Marmion Endowed Scholarship for the Visual Arts, the Carolyn Kay Davis Centennial Memorial Award, Dedalus MFA Fellowship nomination at The University of Texas at Austin and the Raina Gese Award in Painting, a Major Grant, and the Anderson Ranch Scholarship, and the Chapell Lougee Fellowship at Stanford University.
+Diosdado has served as the artist-in-residence at 6th Street Studios and Art Center, Mexic-Arte, and Caldera.